-My favorite thing at Strawn’s Eat Shop was their world famous icebox pies, strawberry in particular.
+My favorite thing at Strawn’s Eat Shop was the world famous icebox pies, strawberry in particular.
 Other best sellers include coconut and chocolate.
 I can see why my friends in Louisiana always keep one on-hand in their refrigerators.
-The hand painted murals on the walls are kitschy and fun, too.
+The hand-painted murals on the walls are kitschy and fun, too.

 4. Ki Mexico